canonical/rockcraft/docs/explanation/bases.rst

 Note that, when using the ``bare``
 :ref:`base <rockcraft_yaml_base>`, the rock will still be **Ubuntu-based**!
-As such, Rockcraft needs to know the Ubuntu release to be as the :ref:`build environment <rockcraft_yaml_build_base>` for the rock.
+As such, Rockcraft needs to know the Ubuntu release to be used as the :ref:`build environment <rockcraft_yaml_build_base>` for the rock.

 For example, if the goal is to have a tiny chiselled rock with software